Hidden Lake Overlook Trail in Glacier National Park: Is It Worth It?

 Places to see and photograph wildlife in Glacier - Roads and Destinations.

-Wildlife Along Hidden Lake Overlook Trail
+Wildlife along the Hidden Lake Overlook Trail

-On the other hand, you don’t need to tread uphill to see a bighorn sheep standing on a rock ledge with its head proudly up.
-Find a cozy spot right behind the Logan Pass Visitor Center, get your binocular out, and wait for the animals.
+TIP: On the other hand, you don’t need to hike to the end of the Hidden Lake Overlook Trail to spot a bighorn sheep standing on a rock ledge with its head proudly up.
+Find a cozy spot right behind the Logan Pass Visitor Center, get your binocular out, and wait for the animals to reveal themselves.
+If you’re lucky, you can even see a bear racing down the snow-covered mountainside.

 Is Hidden Lake Overlook Hike Worth It?

-The Hidden Lake Overlook area looks like it just came straight from a National Geographic magazine.
+The Hidden Lake Overlook Trail looks like it just came straight from a National Geographic magazine.
 The lush meadows adorned with the blooming wildflowers around the trailhead, snow-covered middle section of the hike, and the astonishing Hanging Gardens followed by the remarkable vistas of the alpine lake…

 Hidden Lake Overlook Hike ----- Roads and Destinations

-Hidden Lake Overlook Hike: Location and Directions
+Hidden Lake Overlook Trail: Location and Directions

 It takes about 1 hour (32 miles) to get to Logan Pass from the West Glacier entrance.
 The distance from the St. Mary entrance is nearly 18 miles (35 minutes).